Antarctica & Arctic

 Destinations > Peru > Ancient Cultures & Waterfalls

-5 nights accommodation, selected meals and activities with an English speaking guide as per itinerary.
+Five nights accommodation, meals as indicated, sightseeing with a local English speaking guide and transfers as specified.

 Discover two unique destinations in Peru – Kuelap, the most important archaeological site in northern Peru and the towering Gocta Waterfall, set amid jungle sheltering toucans and monkeys.
 Located in the region of Amazonas, in the northern part of the country, it combines history, culture and adventure.

 Discover Kuelap, the most important archaeological site in the northern Peruvian Andes.

 Stay at the Gocta Lodge with stunning views of the Gocta waterfall.

 Explore the Leymebamba Mummy Museum, a place dedicated to the Chachapoyas culture.